25prabhu10/notes/docs/Concepts/AWS/AWS_Load_Balancing.md

   - AWS guarantees that it will be working
   - AWS takes care of upgrades, maintenance, high availability
   - AWS provides only a few configuration knobs
-- It costs less to setup your own load balancer but it will be a lot more effort on your end.
+- It costs less to setup your own load balancer but it will be a lot more effort on your end
 - It is integrated with many AWS offerings / services

 ## Health Checks